BOIR Filing Under the Corporate Transparency Act resumes – Reporting Now Required

 Here’s how you can stay ahead of the curve during this temporary pause:

-2. Consult with an Attorney.
-Even though filing is currently voluntary, preparing for compliance now can save time and stress later.
-A small business attorney can help you understand your obligations and ensure your business is ready if the filing requirement resumes.
+1. Consult with an Attorney.
+If you are unsure on whether you are required to file a BOI report, a small business attorney can help you understand your obligations and ensure your business is ready if the filing requirement resumes.

 Final Thoughts